top of page

 Path

-The artwork's inspiration is drawn from two distinct sources.
+Broken Water artwork's inspiration is drawn from two distinct sources.
 The first is the concept of water or river baptism and its significance in different religions.
 The second is the ongoing environmental crisis, where we have ignored the importance of this life-sustaining resource.
 This is why the artwork is titled "Broken Water."
 It aims to make the viewer ponder upon the dichotomy of science and religion and the role of water as both a spiritual symbol and a necessity for the continuation of life on our planet.

 Humans bring unique perspectives and emotions to everything we experience, including art.
 It's fascinating how we can see shapes or patterns in random or ambiguous visual patterns and find meaning in them, and the term "*Pareidolia" perfectly captures this phenomenon.
 However, the definition of Pareidolia does not fully capture the depth and complexity of what we experience when we look at art.
 Our emotional and psychological responses to art are unique and personal to each of us.
 This phenomenon is not limited to our vision or engaging art; we interpret everything through our emotional prism, be it religion, science, society, or politics.